Asset Protection Trusts (APTs) are important estate planning tools for those who wish to protect their assets from many concerns including:

-An Asset Protection Trust is a catch all term for any trust designed to protect your beneficiaries who would otherwise be left worse off.
+An Asset Protection Trust can be set up during your lifetime or in your Will to come into effect on your death.
+‘Asset Protection Trust’ is a catch all term for any trust designed to protect your beneficiaries who would otherwise be left worse off.
 This could be because of inheritance tax, long term care fees, or because the beneficiary themselves is not in a situation conducive to receiving an inheritance directly (e.g. they are disabled, they are bankrupt, they are about to get divorced, etc).

 Should you be taken into a care home your Local Authority will only contribute if all your savings and assets total less than £23,250.
 This forces you to pay for care that could cost thousands of pounds every month and as a result many people have to sell their homes to fund the care they require.
 The Local Authority are obliged to leave you with only £14,250 regardless of the value of your estate and an Asset Protection Trust can offer protection against this happening.

 Almost any asset can be placed into an Asset Protection Trust examples include property, savings, insurances, and investments.